kewalaka/az-pwsh-terraform/README.md

 ## Purpose

-The `az-pwsh-terraform` Docker image contains Terraform, PowerShell, TFLint, Checkov, Trivy, and other useful tools for managing and securing cloud infrastructure on Azure.
+The `az-pwsh-terraform` Docker image contains Terraform, PowerShell, TFLint, Trivy, and other useful tools for managing and securing cloud infrastructure on Azure.

 ## Tools Included